Candinya/rss3go-hub/ReadMe.md

 # Now you can edit those files as you like.
 ```

+Sometimes we may change the above two `yml` file for more functional implements.
+Don't forget to check them out!

 To start up RSS3Go-Hub or for further upgrade, just run follow commands:

 ``` shell